51Degrees/documentation/src/concepts/metadata/elementproperties.md

 **Element properties** refer to the individual **properties** whose values are populated in an @elementdata by a @flowelement.

-A **property**'s unique identifier is its name, but it also has other metadata which describe it.
-The concept of a **property** is built up in a hierarchy, starting at an **element property**, which is then added to in inheriting **property** types.
+A **property's** unique identifier is its name, but it also has other metadata which describe it.
+The concept of a **property** is built up in a hierarchy, starting at an **element property**, which is then added to by inheriting **property** types.

 # Name